Flametossed/Tower-Climb/README.md

 How to Play

-Use WASD to move your character.
+Use WASD or Arrow keys to move.

 Avoid red moving obstacles.